 ABOUT

-I am a writer, podcast producer and community organiser, who has a special interest in using audio to bring to life many of the hidden and untold stories found in archives.
+I am a poet, writer, podcast producer and community organiser, who has a special interest in using audio to bring to life many of the hidden and untold stories found in archives.
 A founding director of Aunt Nell production company and a queer historian, I have worked with the likes of the Barbican, BBC, The National Archives, Bishopsgate Institute and Queer Britain.

-I was co-host and co-producer on the award-winning podcast The Log Books (2018-21), as well as co-producing the critically acclaimed Black and Gay, Back in the Day (2022), Queer Roots and Routes (2023) and The Quilt (2024).
+I was co-host and co-producer on the award-winning podcast The Log Books (2018-21), as well as co-producing the critically acclaimed Black and Gay, Back in the Day (2022), The Quilt (2024), Sing It Pink (2025) and The Sound of Trans Freedom (2025).

 I was a Trustee and then Co-Chair of LGBTQ+ charity Switchboard from 2014 to 2022, and I continue to manage their archives at Bishopsgate Institute.
 I have given countless talks highlighting the history of the charity across the country, including the Museum of Liverpool and the Barbican.
 I also worked with Queer Britain on their recent exhibition We Are Queer Britain and on BBC's AIDS: The Unheard Tapes and Sky's Positive.
 Most recently I was a contributor and advisor on the short film The Callers, and am currently working on a long form documentary about Switchboard as a Consultant Producer.